César Larios

-César Alexander Larios Flores (born April 21, 1988 in Santa Ana, El Salvador) is a Salvadoran professional footballer.
+César Alexander Larios Flores (born April 21, 1988) is a Salvadoran former professional footballer who played as a forward.

 Club career

-Larios came through the FAS youth system and made his debut with the senior team in October 2005, against Once Municipal.
+Larios was born in Santa Ana, El Salvador.
+He came through the FAS youth system and made his debut with the senior team in October 2005, against Once Municipal.

 He moved to Isidro Metapán before the Apertura 2010 season.

 International career

 Larios officially received his first cap on November 15, 2006 in a friendly match against Bolivia.

 He scored his first and only goal with the national team on September 6, 2008 in a 2010 FIFA World Cup qualification match against Haiti.

-As of June 2011, he has earned 9 caps scoring one goal, and he has represented his country in 2 FIFA World Cup qualification matches and played at the 2009 UNCAF Nations Cup as well as at the 2007 CONCACAF Gold Cup.
+As of June 2011, he had earned nine caps scoring one goal, and he had represented his country in two FIFA World Cup qualification matches and played at the 2009 UNCAF Nations Cup as well as at the 2007 CONCACAF Gold Cup.